No-Cry (No-Tears) Sleep Training Method for Babies

 Dr. Rashmi Prakash (Psychologist/Psychotherapist)

 Many newbie parents may struggle with issues that concern their baby, and whenever we talk about sleep training, it may seem like a herculean task for parents.
-Well, there are many methods of sleep training that you may adopt for your baby, and if you are thinking of trying the ‘No Cry’ or ‘No Tear’ sleep training method, then this article is just for you!
+Sleep training doesn’t have to be your baby wailing out before exhausting to sleep; it needs to be a calm and enjoyable process that your baby gets accustomed to.
+Well, there are many methods of sleep training that you may adopt for your baby, and the ‘No Cry’ or ‘No Tear’ sleep training method is just the right method.
+No cry method for sleep training is an effective sleep training method with minimal tears to ensure healthy sleeping habits.

-However, the experts of the controlled crying method or cry out approach feel that letting a baby cry is not traumatising for the baby and does not evoke any kinds of negative feelings towards sleep or bedtime.
-This is because the baby may be left to soothe himself only for shorter durations and parents check on their babies at regular intervals.
-On the other hand, they feel that no tear method may make the baby overly-dependent on his parents and may find it difficult to self-soothe himself.
+However, experts of the controlled crying method or cry-out approach feel that letting a baby cry is not traumatising for the baby and does not evoke any kinds of negative feelings towards sleep or bedtime.
+This is because the baby may be left to soothe himself only for shorter duration and parents check on their babies at regular intervals.
+On the other hand, they feel that the tear method may make the baby overly dependent on his parents and may find it difficult to self-soothe himself.

 How Does This Method Work?